Sky View Las Vegas

 What is Drone Photography?

 Drone photography, or aerial photography, involves capturing images or videos from an unmanned aircraft system (UAS) equipped with a camera.
-Drones, remotely controlled by operators on the ground, provide a unique vantage point that was once only accessible to pilots or specialized aircraft.
-The versatility and maneuverability of drones make them ideal for capturing stunning shots from various angles, heights, and locations.
+Drones, remotely controlled by ground operators, provide a unique vantage point that was once only accessible to pilots or specialized aircraft.
+Their versatility and maneuverability make them ideal for capturing stunning shots from various angles, heights, and locations.

 Advantages of Drone Photography